 As can be seen from Rothsport receipts, the car underwent a comprehensive rebuild from the tub up.
 These receipts can be provided upon request.
 Rather than salvage the what was left of the bent RS tub, Rothsport removed all the RS America parts, including the engine, gearbox, etc. as well and racing parts from the damaged RS tub and installed them on a 1989, 964 tub that had already been freshly prepared with a full cage for racing.
 The receipts for the restoration totaled over $56,000.
 The fully restored, race-prepped car was delivered back to its owner.

 The restoration was in 2006.
 The Porsche has had zero track time since.
 It currently runs and drives, and appears as seen in the photos.
-However, it should have a comprehensive going through before being run at speed on the track.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.